Kitchen Tips

 • A pinch of salt and pepper

-• Optional: Fresh herbs such as chives or parsley
+• Optional: Fresh herbs like chives or parsley (your call, but fresh always wakes things up)

 Instructions:

-6. Season and Serve – Add fresh herbs, cheese, or a bit of black pepper.
+6. Season and Serve – Sprinkle on fresh herbs, a little cheese, or a grind of black pepper if you want.
+Plate up and enjoy on warm toast.

 The Verdict: Who’s Right?